Jury finds Ed Sheeran didn’t copy Marvin Gaye classic

-NEW YORK (AP) — A federal jury in New York concluded Thursday that British singer Ed Sheeran didn’t steal key components of Marvin Gaye’s classic 1970s tune “Let’s Get It On” when he created his hit song “Thinking Out Loud.”
+NEW YORK (AP) — A federal jury in New York concluded Thursday that British singer Ed Sheeran didn’t steal key components of Marvin Gaye’s classic 1970s tune “Let’s Get It On” when he created his hit song “Thinking Out Loud,” prompting Sheeran to joke later that he won’t have to follow through on his threat to quit music.

-As the jury answered the single question of whether Sheeran proved he didn’t infringe upon the copyright in the affirmative, the crooner briefly put his hands over his face in relief before standing and hugging his lawyer.
+The emotions of an epic copyright fight that stretched across most of the last decade spilled out as soon as the seven-person jury revealed its verdict after more than two hours of deliberations.

+Sheeran briefly dropped his face into his hands in relief before standing to hug his attorney, Ilene Farkas.
+As jurors left the courtroom, Sheeran smiled at several of them and mouthed the words: “Thank you.”

 He also said he missed his grandmother’s funeral in Ireland because of the trial, and that he “won’t get that time back.”